flowerforce/flower/packages/flower-react/README.md

 ## Operators Rules

 The "rules" in Flower are used to define conditions and conditional behaviors within the workflow.
-These rules allow for dynamically changing the display or behavior of certain fields or components based on specific conditions.
+These rules allow to dynamically change the display or behavior of certain fields or components based on specific conditions.

 The rules schema follows the MongoDB style, below is the list of available operators: